0xCAFEDECAF/VanLiveConnect/README.md

 * CPU frequency: 160 MHz, and
 * lwIP variant: "v2 Higher Bandwidth (no features)".

-I seem to have better Wi-Fi performance by setting the variable 'build.sdk' to:
+I seem to have better Wi-Fi performance by setting the variable `build.sdk` to:

     build.sdk=NONOSDK22x_191122